Children Around the World is an international matinee for children at Deák17 Youth Art Gallery.

 10.00-11.00: Pippi Longstocking‘s and Nils Holgersson’s adventure

-11.00- 13.00: swidish nursery rhymes and playful children workshop with the swedish tale-heroes
+11.00- 13.00: Swedish nursery rhymes and playful children workshop with the Swedish tale-heroes

 Cooperating partner: The Scandinavian House Foundation

 9.00-10.00: Encounter with Serbia

 10.00-11.00: „Spotless/ Immaculate friendship“- interactive children performance in Serbian language translated by an interpreter